MohamedOsama1907/Assignment-4/README.md

 # Assignment-4
 📰 The UX Review – Landing Page

-A responsive blog landing page built using HTML5 & modern CSS3, focusing on recreating a real-world UX-focused blog design without any frameworks.
+A responsive blog landing page built using HTML5 & CSS3, recreating a real UX blog design without frameworks.

-This project was developed as part of Route Academy Assignment 4, translating a Tailwind-style layout into clean, maintainable vanilla CSS.
+Developed as part of Route Academy Assignment 4, focusing on translating a Tailwind-like layout into clean vanilla CSS.

 🔗 Live Demo